 Depending on your situation, buying property through an SMSF could offer significant tax benefits.

 Any rental income earned by your fund's investment property is usually taxed at only 15%.
-And if you commence a Pension in the Fund after your Preservation Age, tax on rental income is tax free.
+And if you commence a retirement phase pension, tax on rental income is tax free.

-More importantly if you commence a Pension in the Fund after your Preservation Age, tax on any capital gain is also tax free on the sale of the property!
+More importantly if you commence a retirement phase pension, tax on any capital gain is also tax free on the sale of the property!

 Of course, tax laws are complex, so you may wish to talk to a tax adviser before you invest as in some cases it may be more beneficial to purchase the Property in your personal name.